karlijoyj-web/thefold/README.md

 ## What's here

 `index.html` — the full illustrated framework as a single standalone HTML file, designed for reading.
-Responsive, no dependencies, hand-drawn SVG illustrations with subtle animations.

 ## Reading it

 Open `index.html` in a browser, or visit the [live page](https://karlijoyj-web.github.io/thefold/) if GitHub Pages is enabled.